-ASGARD aims to create LEA Technological Autonomy, by building a sustainable, long-lasting community form the LEA and research and development industry that will created (at little or no cost to LEAs), maintaining and evolving a best of class tool set for the extraction, fusion, exchange and analysis of Big Data including cyber-offenses data for forensic investigation.
-ASGARD will help LEAs significantly increase capabilities.
-With forensics being a focus of the project, both intelligence and foresight dimensions will also be tackled by ASGARD.
+ASGARD aims to contribute to LEA Technological Autonomy, by building a sustainable, long-lasting community for law enforcement agencies (LEAs) and the R&D industry.
+This community will develop, maintain and evolve a best-of-class tool set for the extraction, fusion, exchange and analysis of Big Data, including cyber-offense data for forensic investigation.
+ASGARD will help LEAs to significantly increase their analytical capabilities.
+Forensics being a focus of ASGARD, both intelligence and foresight dimensions are addressed by the project.

 By the end of the project ASGARD will deliver an active and sustainable community with a large representation of the different stakeholders.

 Fluid, Frequent, and Fruitful collaboration between all stakeholders, including short development cycles and face-to-face “Hackathons” every 6 months.

 ASGARD will enhance LEAs’ efficiency and capabilities in forensic, intelligence, and foresight by delivering a set of easily configurable and deployable tools and applications (not a monolithic platform).
 The tools to be delivered will be prioritised by LEAs.